-How your BMI and surgery results have an impact
+How your BMI impacts your Tummy Tuck surgery results

 Primary factors to consider for Tummy Tuck, Liposuction Surgery and other Plastic Surgery procedures.

 Have you ever wondered if your BMI or weight will impact your Surgery results?
 Are you exploring Abdominoplasty and liposuction after having children or losing weight?
 You may wonder if you’re FIT and LEAN enough to get a good result.
 If so, you’re not alone.
 Most Tummy Tuck Surgery patients (but not all) are carrying a bit of excess weight.
 This blog will help explain how your BMI can impact your surgery result.

 Are you carrying too much weight to get a good outcome from a Tummy Tuck or Liposuction?

 Are you at a good weight for body contouring abdominoplasty surgery?
 Or do you need to reach a lower, stable weight before your surgery performed?

 - It really depends on the individual patient.